tawsifbhuiyan/E-Commerce-Automation-Testing-Suite/README.md

 ## License

-MIT License
+This project is free to use for learning and testing purposes.
 ```

+This version has:
+- Properly formatted file tree without extra text
+- Clean license text (not bogus)
-This is short, clean, and will display perfectly on GitHub.
+- Everything will display correctly on GitHub
+- No emojis that might cause issues
+- Simple and clean formatting

 Just copy and paste this entire text into your `README.md` file.